Innovative Senior Health and Fitness Programs

 CareOne isn’t alone.
 When it comes to fitness, the trend among senior living communities is to take a holistic approach to health — one that looks beyond exercise.
 And what’s the result of this individualized approach to health?
 Residents “feel motivated and empowered,” Chiorello says.
 “We’ve already seen significant gains in health across our communities.”

-How has holistic senior care helped you or your loved one age well?
+How has holistic senior health and fitness helped you or your loved one age well?
 Share your stories with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.